eitansuez/istio-mesh-expansion-example/README.md

 2022.03.27

-# Add VM to istio mesh in the context of the BookInfo App
+# Add VM to Istio mesh in the context of the BookInfo App

 This document is a recipe illustrating Istio mesh expansion using a single network and a single cluster.